-Using the system menu where most applications are started.
-The details vary depending on the operating system being used.
-See the Getting Started Guide for more information and some examples are listed below:
+Alternatively, access LibreOffice from the computer system menu, where most applications can be opened.
+The specific menu options may vary depending on the operating system being used.
+For further details and examples, refer to the Getting Started Guide.

-- Start menu in Windows.

-- Applications menu in Linux with a Gnome desktop.
+- In Windows, use the Start menu. - In Linux with a Gnome desktop, or macOS, use the Applications menu.

-- Applications menu in macOS.